Betting Sites Ireland New Betting Sites

 • Licensed by the Revenue Commissioners (Licence No. 1016541)

-LV Bet is not included on our list of Ireland's top horse racing betting sites because it isn’t offered!
-Okay, it’s not the best way to introduce a new bookie to an Irish punter but, the (lack of) horse racing aside, LV Bet does many things very well.
+LV Bet isn't included on our list of Ireland's top horse racing betting sites because it isn’t offered!
+But while that's not the best way to introduce a new bookie to an Irish punter, LV Bet actually does many things very well.

 Football is one such area.
 You get abundant markets, an intuitive bet builder plus ‘SuperDuper’ odds boosts for the day’s big fixtures.